 Toyota is definitely leading the way with their hybrid technology.
 The Prius has shattered all sales expectations.
 They can’t keep them in stock and are struggling to meet demand.
 I think we’ll see their entire fleet adopt the technology.
 But you don’t have to trade in performance, you can still load up the soccer team or girl scout cookie crew, and feel good about it.

 The Highlander is a great platform to green up.
 They are fun to drive and perfectly suit those who are too cool for a minivan.
 The hybrids get their mileage to an acceptable level, whereas the regular model is at the bottom of Toyota’s lineup in terms of mpg.
 If you are in the market for a Highlander, than I’d definitely stress the Hybrid.

 I took this one over the causeway in Melbourne, she powered through, making my CR-V seem like it’s pedal powered.
 The Lexus was even more impressive.
-For those of you not familiar, the causeway is a burly bridge that crosses the Indian River before you get beachside; just about the only way to test hills in our flatlander state.
+For those of you not familiar, the causeways are burly bridges that cross the Intracoastal waterways and take you to the beach.
+This one is over the Indian River before you get beachside and is just about the only way to test hills in our flatlander state.

-For driveability, both are very nice.
+For drivability, both are very nice.
 I’m used to the format, and visibility and ease of use is top notch.
 The Lexus loses a bit of visibility, but that’s about the only place it suffers.
-It feels armored and insulated, just ad you’d expect, but both had great feel for the road.
-Inside, both are nice, again the Lexus really shines.
-I certainly felt superior to all other mere mortals on the road.
-A fine ride.
+It feels armored and insulated, just as you’d expect, but both had great feel for the road.
+Inside, the Lexus really shines.
+Attention to detail and interior ride quality is a Lexus trademark and this vehicle is just stellar.

-With price coming so close… for me, the RX Hybrid is the clear winner.
-Oh what a feeling.
+With price so close to each other, for me, the RX Hybrid is the clear winner.
+Oh what a feeling!

 Special thanks to Toyota Scion Lexus of Melbourne for letting us take these vehicles out for a spin.
 Sorry for the mud. 🙂